Google scholar, SPIRES HEP, ADS.

-Carlos Lousto is an associate professor in the RIT's School of Mathematical Sciences and co-director of the Center for Computational Relativity and Gravitation.
+Carlos Lousto is a professor in the RIT's School of Mathematical Sciences and co-director of the Center for Computational Relativity and Gravitation.
 He holds two PhDs, one in Astronomy (studying accretion disks around black holes and the structure of neutron stars) from the University of La Plata, and one in Physics from University of Buenos Aires (on Quantum Field Theory in curved spacetimes).

 Carlos has an extensive research experience which ranges from black hole perturbation theory and numerical relativity to string theory and quantum gravity.
 He has authored and co-authored over 100 papers, including several reviews and book chapters.
 His research is funded by NSF and NASA grants and supercomputing allocations in national labs.

 In 2012 Carlos Lousto was distinguished as an Americal Physical Society Fellow.